Create a new annotation

 Source: https://docs.avidoai.com/introduction

-Whether you're building a support assistant, an autonomous agent, or a RAG pipeline, Avido gives you the safety net you need to move fast **and** sleep at night.
+Whether you're building a support assistant, an autonomous agent, or a RAG pipeline, Avido ensures your AI performs safely, accurately, and in compliance from launch through ongoing operations.

 ## How Avido fits into your app